mbari-org/vars-query-vue/docs/doc_07_recordeddate.md

 A query can be constrained by the date a deployment began.
+The *recorded date* is the date the data/imagery was collected.
 A start and/or end recorded dates can be entered manually in a YYY-MM-DD format.
+All dates and times are in UTC.

  ![Configuration](assets/images/recorded_date.png)